greenthumb420/Tinychat-Bot/README.md

 You can install the modules directly in your python library or run them from the bot folder,<br/>
 Just make sure you have [Python 2.7](https://www.python.org/downloads/) installed.

+Please check the <a href="https://github.com/Tinychat/Tinychat-Bot/wiki">Wiki</a> for list of commands.

+This has fixes from the old bot and inprovements,<br/>
+Moderators cannot ban another Moderator (I wasn't aware of this until a user (`Jesus`) informed me.)<br/>
+Moderators now have better controls over the room for when the super user is not available,<br/>
+Some of which are `op`, `deop`, `guests`, `guestnicks`, `badnicks`,`badaccounts` without the need for a key<br/>
+This is of benifit for where the super user is not available.

 ##Windows
 `C:\Python27\Scripts\pip2 install bf4 pyamf requests colorama goslate` or